gabyfutemma/extractlinks-gf/README.md

 - README in pt_br;

 **version 1.0.0 (released)**
-- Functionalities: extract links and text from markdown;
+- Functionalities: extract links and text from markdown.